dalzihn/BigData_Final/data/readme.md

 - Feel free to ask the leader if you get into any problems.
 - The pipeline depicted in the picture belongs to Gia Bảo, it is his work of effort, __DO NOT__ share without his permission.
+- Do not put all the works until the final day of deadline, it is too dangerous as the preprocessing is one of the most important stage.